 As mentioned earlier, the average American produces a lot of trash.
-A good way to minimize your trash is to recycle cardboard and glass, reuse items rather than tossing them for new ones and utilizing a compost bin for all of your compostable garbage.
-With the rising popularity of Pinterest, there are also a ton of ways to upcycle your things.
+A good way to minimize your trash is to recycle cardboard and glass, reuse items rather than tossing them for new ones, and utilizing a compost bin for all of your compostable garbage.
+With the rising popularity of Pinterest, there are also a ton of ways to upcycle your belongings.

 Make it a Habit

 As we mentioned at the beginning of this blog, being environmentally conscious is not something that should be done merely one day a year.
-If you do it long enough, being environmentally conscious will become second nature to you and your children’s grandchildren will be forever grateful.
+If you do it long enough, being environmentally conscious will become second nature to you, and future generations will be forever grateful.

 Stand with SmartCells.
 United we can make a difference.